-Dr. Hailpern has authored fifteen journal publications and twenty United States patents, along with numerous conference papers, book chapters, and white papers.
-He is a past Secretary of the ACM, a past Chair of the ACM Special Interest Group on Programming Languages (SIGPLAN) and a Fellow of the ACM and the IEEE.
-In 1998, he received SIGPLAN’s Distinguished Service Award.
-He is currently a member of the CRA Board of Directors (2011-present) and the NSF Directorate for Computer and Information Science and Engineering (CISE) Advisory Committee (2012-present).
+Dr. Hailpern has authored sixteen journal publications and twenty United States patents, along with numerous conference papers, book chapters, and white papers.
+He is a past Secretary of the ACM, a past Chair of the ACM Special Interest Group on Programming Languages (SIGPLAN) and a Fellow of the ACM and a Life Fellow of the IEEE.
+In 1998, he received ACM SIGPLAN’s Distinguished Service Award.
+He was a member of the CRA Board of Directors (2011-2020) and recently completed a term with the NSF Directorate for Computer and Information Science and Engineering (CISE) Advisory Committee (2012-2019).

 He was the chair of the SIGPLAN ’91 Conference on Programming Language Design and Implementation (PLDI), chair of SIGPLAN’s OOPSLA ’99 Conference, co-Chair of SIGPLAN’s 2007 History of Programming Languages Conference (HOPL-III), and co-Chair of the CRA 2014 Snowbird Conference.
-He was a member of the program committees for the SIGPLAN ’92 PLDI Conference, the Second ACM History of Programming Languages Conference (HOPL-II), the 1993 IEEE International Conference on Distributed Computing (ICDC), the AAAI99 Symposium on Modal and Temporal Logic-based Planning for Open Networked Multimedia Systems, and the First International Conference on Service Oriented Computing (ICSOC).
+He was a member of the program committees for the SIGPLAN ’92 PLDI Conference, the Second ACM History of Programming Languages Conference (HOPL-II), the 1993 IEEE International Conference on Distributed Computing (ICDC), the AAAI99 Symposium on Modal and Temporal Logic-based Planning for Open Networked Multimedia Systems, the First International Conference on Service Oriented Computing (ICSOC), and the Fourth ACM History of Programming Languages Conference (HOPL-IV).
 He was a member of the organizing committee for the ACM A.M.
 Turing Centenary Celebration (2012).
 He was a member of the ACM History Committee (and liaison to the ACM SIG Governing Board, 2008-2012), a member of the CASCON Conference Steering Committee (2009-2011), a member of ACM Council (2012-2014), and a member of the ACM SIG Governing Board (2012-2014).
 He was a member and chair of the ACM Distinguished Member Selection Committee (2014-2016).

 He was the exhibits chair for ACM’s Multimedia 95 Conference and was the publicity chair for ACM SIGPLAN’s OOPSLA 97 Conferenece.
 He was an Area Director of ACM’s SIGboard (1995-1996), a member of the editorial board for IEEE’s Computer magazine (1989-1992), a member of the OOPSLA Steering Committee (1998-2003, chair: 1999-2002, past chair 2002-2003), and an Associate Editor for ACM’s Transactions on Programming Languages and Systems (TOPLAS: 2001-2007).
 He was co-Guest Editor of the IBM Systems Journal special issues on Software Testing and Verification (2002) and Model Driven Software Development (2006).